Coolest Free Scavenger Hunt Ideas

 Each clue hints something the team needs to go look for.
 This is geared more for older kids who are old enough to make calculations, are able to decipher codes and solve brain-teasers.
 For younger kids who might not know how to read yet, you can create picture clues.

-Check out this whole page full of scavenger hunt clues.
+Check out this whole page full of free scavenger hunt clues.
 For free scavenger hunt ideas for riddles, check out our scavenger hunt riddles page.

 Your Scavenger Hunt Ideas